 Jet Ski Rentals / Waverunner Rentals West Palm Beach

-Come cruise along the ocean or Intracoastal and breeze over our crystal blue waters at high speeds enjoying the thrill and get that adrenaline rush on our 2019 Yamaha VX Sports.
+Come cruise along the ocean or Intracoastal and breeze over our crystal blue waters at high speeds enjoying the thrill and get that adrenaline rush on our NEW 2021 Yamaha VX jet skis.

 Any driver born after the year of 1988 must take the boater safety course in the State of Florida.
 THIS IS A FREE 3 HOUR COURSE.
 LICENSE LAST FOR LIFE.
 Additional riders have no age limit, they just have to be able to hang on!